Tascam 244 Portastudio

 Tascam 244 Portastudio Metering

 Ultimately it was the ease of use, and simplicity of the Tascam 244 that cemented it in the hearts of so many musicians at the time.
-Yes better sound quality could be had from a reel to reel setup, but try lugging that over to your bass players house to lay down some tracks!
+Yes, better sound quality could be had from a reel-to-reel setup but try lugging that over to your bass players house to lay down some tracks!
 Many products followed from Tascam, Fostex and others, but it is the Tascam 244 Portastudio that is responsible for the home recording studio phenomena that followed.
-It may not have been for the wealthy recording artist, but it allowed so many up and coming musicians the ability to turn out great quality demos from home, and without the expense of a recording studio, and that, to the determent of recording studios the world over, changed the world of recording forever.
+It may not have been for the wealthy recording artist, but it allowed so many up-and-coming musicians the ability to turn out great quality demos from home, and without the expense of a recording studio, and that, to the determent of recording studios the world over, changed the world of recording forever.

 The Tascam 244 Portastudio is an extremely versatile tool for creative people in a variety of fields: musicians, vocalists, arrangers, composers, multi-image producers, and film/video producers.
 The 244 is a complete recording system.
 Incorporating a full-function mixer and a high-performance 4-channel multitrack cassette recorder.
 Plug in microphones, instruments, and a pair of headphones or two, and you have everything needed to begin recording.